davewhiteland/compsci-superbasics/collections/_hardware/connections.md

 ![cable]({{ site.baseurl }}/images/cable-lightning.svg)

 **Lightning**
-Connects an Apple computer to another device.
-This is similar to USB&nbsp;C except it's a proprietary Apple connector.
+Connects some Apple devices to a power supply for charging.
+When used with a [dongle]({{ site.baseurl }}/hardware/dongles) this can also transfer data.

 ![cable]({{ site.baseurl }}/images/cable-hdmi.svg)